Ramsi-K/notebookify/README.md

 - **Batch Processing**: Convert and upload multiple notebooks in a single execution, streamlining the workflow for large-scale projects.
 - **Enhanced Output Formatting**: The Jinja2 templates now handle Markdown, code, text streams, and static images with appropriate formatting.

 ### Known Issues

 - If `kaleido` is not installed, Plotly snapshots may not work.
 Install it with `pip install -U kaleido`.

+### Known Issues with Large Notebooks

+- **Interactive Visualizations**: Some Plotly and widget outputs are not fully rendered.
+- **Conversion Time**: Processing large notebooks can take several minutes.
+- **Missing Outputs**: Certain edge-case outputs may not appear due to Jinja2 or nbconvert limitations.